udoprog/async-injector/README.md

 Using an `Injector` to deal with this complexity provides a nice option for a clean architecture.

-It also provides a natural way for structuring an application that gracefully degrades during the absence of configuration: any part of the dependency tree that is not available can simply not be configured.
+An injector is also a natural way for structuring an application that gracefully degrades during the absence of configuration: any part of the dependency tree that is not available can simply not be provided.

 [`OxidizeBot`]: https://github.com/udoprog/OxidizeBot